jkpdino/kestrel/docs/semantics/fields.md

     - name must be unique among fields in enclosing type
     - name must not conflict with function names
     - visibility(field) ≤ visibility(T) if field is public
-    - static only valid inside class/struct
+    - static only valid inside struct

 Effect:
     - Creates FieldSymbol with name